constellaSS/serenium/README.md

 ## Welcome to the Serenium Repository

-Unleash the potential of social media with Serenium, the *next generation social media dapp* that's here to revolutionize the digital landscape! 🌐
+Unleash the potential of social media with Serenium, the *next generation social media dapp* that's here to rediscover the purpose social media in the web3 world! 🌐

 ![Serenium Logo](SereniumLogo.png)